sonicakes/tic-tac-toe/README.md

 ### Link to live site
  https://sonicakes.github.io/tic-tac-toe/
+ ## This is a project 00 for GA course

  ## Big Goals

 1. Build a web application from scratch, without a starter codebase